Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Set a reminder 60 days before this date.

-- ✅ Second form of ID (if required by your county)
+- Second form of ID (if your county requires it)

-- ✅ Training certificate (only if expired >1 year)
+- Training certificate (only if expired more than 1 year)

 Some counties require appointments for renewals: